lynlevans/Customer_Rewards/README.md

             Map<String, Integer> monthlyRewards;
             Integer grandTotal = 0;
         }
+    Dates are stored without TimeZone detail.
+Further development will require that transaction dates include the TimeZone where they were transacted.

 ### Test Philosophy
     Integration and unit tests are run by Maven.
-    The integration test is a high-level test that loads the full SpringBoot context.
+    The integration test is a high-level test to load the full SpringBoot context.
     This facilitates development as the SpringBoot instance is further configured.

     Unit tests are run to verify the validation and rewards calculation logic.
-    Unit tests should avoid exercising pure SpringBoot infrastructure code such as JPA repositories or Pojos since this functionality is industry standard and deployed world-wide.
+    Unit tests should avoid exercising pure SpringBoot infrastructure code such as JPA repositories or Pojos.
+    This functionality is the industry standard and deployed world-wide.

-    Tests to exercise the Calculate Rewards Controller can be developed using a Postman suite.
+    Tests to exercise the Calculate Rewards Controller will be developed using a Postman suite, some are included here via the Postman export.